 The third general principle was twofold.
-Because of its explanatory power, we know it now as Euler's Laws of Motion (Truesdell 1991).
+Because of its descriptive power, it has been called Euler's Laws of Motion.
 However, unlike Lagrange's two consecutive achievements above, Euler did not write a comprehensive treatise to demonstrate the range of his two laws.
-Rather, he piecewise proved that they are general (Stan, forthcoming a).
-The first law by itself enabled him to determine the motion of a rigid body around a fixed point (1752); the linear flow of inviscid fluids (1757); and later, mass points with constraints (Euler 1781; 1783).
+Rather, he piecewise proved that they are general.
+The first law by itself enabled him to determine the motion of a rigid body around a fixed point; the linear flow of inviscid fluids; and later, mass points with constraints.
 However, as he expanded his scope, Euler came to realize that his First Law was generally not enough to determine completely the mechanical behavior of extended bodies.
 Rather, a second basic law is needed, analogous to the first but logically independent from it.
-This insight emerges clearly in Euler's later work in elasticity, rigid-body dynamics, and constrained motion (1771, 1776b, 1781).
+This insight emerges clearly in Euler's later work on elasticity, rigid bodies, and constrained motion.
 There, he always starts "from first principles," by setting down two laws: